 Here’s how it will work:

-Send us a postcard with your message to Australasian GLAM workers by the end of May, and we’ll share them with the newCardigan community all through June!
+Send us a postcard with your message by the end of June, and we’ll share them with the newCardigan community all through June!
 Your message can be a note, a poem, a drawing, a tiny essay, a photo – anything Australia Post will let you send through the mail on A6 (105mm × 148mm) cardboard!

-We’ll share an image of one card a day on Instagram and Twitter, publish your messages on our website at the end of June, turn them into a cardiCards zine, and add them as our first deposit into the cardiArchive for posterity.
+We’ll share an image of one card a day on Instagram and Twitter, and add them as our first deposit into the cardiArchive for posterity.

 And so this cursed year draws to a close, not with a bang but with a GLAM Blog Club theme.
 We drew December’s theme out of a random word generator so we’ll end the year on the theme Lessen.
 With two “e”s.
 Have you lessened your travel time this year with positive results?
 Has lessened social interaction been a boon or a tragedy?
 Have you done more with less, less with less, or less with more?
 Make of the topic what you will.